The West Corridor Light Rail Transit, United States of America

-The West Rail Line is a 12.1-mile (19.47km) extension of the existing 35-mile (56.3km) light rail transit (LRT) system in the city of Denver in Colorado, US.
-It is being constructed between Jefferson County Government Centre and Auraria West stations.
+The West Rail Line or W Line is a 12.1-mile (19.47km) extension of the existing 35-mile (56.3km) light rail transit (LRT) system in Denver, Colorado, US.
+It was constructed between Denver Union Station and Jefferson County Government Centre.

-It will have 12 stations and serve Lakewood, Denver, the Federal Centre and Jeffco and Golden areas.
-RTD (regional transportation district) is the owner and operator of the project.
+It has 12 stations and serves the areas of Lakewood, Denver, the Federal Centre, Jeffco and Golden.
+Regional Transportation District (RTD) is the owner and operator of the project.

 RTD consequently acquired the associated railroad line on 13th Avenue for transit use in 1988.
 It prepared an environmental impact statement (EIS) and preliminary engineering (PE) for the LRT between 2001 and 2004.